 The "Level" field lists the NVQ level of courses associated with a Skills Deal.
 Two in five (40%) records were listed "Below Level 2"; 44% of the 21,956 learners listed in all applications were recorded were on sub-Level 2 courses.

 The number of guided learning hours for each records is recorded in the GLH variable.
-This ranges from 0 to 1,110 (up to 600 for deals classed as "Training Delivered").
+This ranges from 0 to 1,110 (up to 600 for deals classed as Training Delivered).
 A zero (0) appears to cover a series of circumstances including observational training, potentially online / self-directed programmes and instances of unknown GLH.
 Zero is therefore classed as a valid number for GLH and subsequent analysis.

 Two variables describe any particular award that was included as part of training.
 The "Awarding Organisation" listed the body responsible to accreditation of an award.
 There are 175 separate entries, however many of these are: